Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some more details on the above mentioned convoys as given by "The Allied Convoy System", Arnold Hague:

 HX 117 departed Halifax on March 27-1941, arrived Liverpool Apr.
 15 - 41 ships, 1 sunk, namely the Dutch Prins Willem II which straggled and was torpedoed and sunk by U-98 on Apr.
 9 (the British Armed Merchant Cruiser Rajputana is also listed as sunk in this convoy, by U-108 on Apr.
-13) - follow the link to HX 117 above for more info on this convoy.
+13 - follow the link to my page about HX 117 for details).

-The external link provided below has more details on Convoy OS 3, which left Liverpool on Aug.
-13-1941.
+The external website below has more details on Convoy OS 3, which left Liverpool on Aug.
+13-1941 and had Freetown as its final destination, arriving there on Sept.
+1.

 Related external links: